KorbinianKuhn/validator/README.md

 - `maxLength(integer)`: Maximum number of object properties.
 - `exactLength(integer)`: Exact number of object properties.
 - `empty(boolean)`: If object can be empty.
 Overwrites options.
-- `func(fn, ...string)`: Call an async function with values of the given keys.
+- `func(function, ...string)`: Call an async function with values of the given keys.

 Add conditions to check multiple values against each other.
 Navigate to nested keys with a point separated path (e.g. 'nested.child.value').